I spent the last month working hard to finish my book on biomedical statistics using R.

-Of course there are many things to fix and I'm not totally happy with the book as it stands (here is the current table of contents, in French).
+Of course there are many things to fix and I’m not totally happy with the book as it stands.
 I think it would have been much easier to write this book five years ago.
 Now, there are so many good books on R that it is a very challenging task to write a new one.
 I have only one excuse: This book was written for students enrolled in a course on staistical computing using R, Stata and SAS.
 Book price should not exceed 10 € in electronic format, so I think this is a good deal for them.

 As discussed in this recent blog post, Emacs for data science, there are many editors available for various programming languages, or simply for text editing.
 In the past I often found myself lurking at other built-in editors or IDE with the hope that they could facilitate my daily work.
 This was never the case because soon or later I realized that I was always missing some of Emacs functionalities, including: powerful key bindings for text manipulation and moving around text in a buffer, working on multiple buffers with different mode at the same time, dedicated shell buffers, ESS for R processing, and so much more.
 Personally, I was quite happy with a shell and R running together in Emacs.
 To date, I never see a decent text editor that offer that flexibility (I cannot speak of vi(m) since I only know two shortcuts,